 Jocelyn, our waitress, always had a smile, was pleasant, knew the menu well, and answered any questions without a problem.
 First up was the Lava Flow drink (pina colada with strawberry daiquiri infusion $8.00), and tortilla chips with Queso Dip ($7.95) and salsa.
 The queso was rich, thick, and delicious, but it would have been even better if it had a little more kick.
 The salsa, however, had excellent fresh chunks of tomatoes and spices and was perfect.

-Onto the entree.
-I had the Blue Moon Grilled Chicken Fajitas ($15.95), which consisted of chicken, Mexican rice, refried beans, and sauteed peppers and onions on flour tortillas.
+On to the entree.
+Since the quesadillas and fajitas are the most popular dishes, it was obviously a must to try one of them, which led to ordering the Blue Moon Grilled Chicken Fajitas ($15.95).
+The dish consisted of chicken, Mexican rice, refried beans, and sauteed peppers and onions on flour tortillas.
 On the side was black beans and more rice, as well as some lettuce and tomatoes.
-They use a special secret seasoning for the chicken, and it was fantastic.
+They use a special secret seasoning for the chicken, and all of it was absolutely fantastic.
 The chicken was succulent and perfectly cooked, and the food was fresh, wonderful, and filling.

 23 E Palisade Ave

 Disclaimer: The food reviewed in this article was generously provided by Blue Moon Mexican Cafe.
 However, the opinions are my own and are fair and accurate based on my own experiences.
 Results and opinions may not be the same for everyone.